 This video was posted on Terje Fjelde's blog back in December, but I'm going to act like I thought of posting it first.
 I'm also going to steal my comment back from his blog and use it on my own.

 Ladies and gentlemen, here's John Parr, the singer of 1985's "St. Elmo's Fire (Man in Motion)."
-I still like this song, but if you're expecting a new acoustic version to be performed here at the 2006 Children's Choice Awards in Sheffield, England, too bad.
+I still like this song, but if you were expecting a newly acoustic version to be performed at the 2006 Children's Choice Awards in Sheffield, England, too bad.
 Instead, Mr. Parr sings ... well, see for yourself:

 What an inspirational message for disabled children: If you try hard enough, you can accomplish anything—except singing.
 Don't push yourselves too hard when it comes to singing, kids.
 Don't wanna hurt the pipes, especially not at some rinky-dink charity event.
 I mean, the organizers should be grateful Mr. Parr bothered to show up in the first place, right?
 Also, kids, don't waste further energy by actually playing the guitar at an awards show like this one.
 What if a string were to break?
 Strings don't grow on trees, you know.

 The American-flag design on Parr's guitar is interesting, as Terje pointed out, because the guitar belongs to an English musician who's performing at an event in England.
 Luckily, Parr still has a great mullet, and that's something every American can be proud of.